duckdb/duckdb-web/docs/dev/sqllogictest/result_verification.md

 10	20
 ```

 For legacy reasons the letters `R` and `T` are also accepted to denote columns.

-We have deprecated the usage of types in the SQLLogicTest.
-The DuckDB test runner does not use or need them internally.
-This means we only use I to denote columns.
+> Deprecated DuckDB deprecated the usage of types in the SQLLogicTest.
+The DuckDB test runner does not use or need them internally – therefore, only `I` should be used to denote columns.

 ## NULL Values and Empty Strings